inf380p/fall2021/_posts/a-larasati/2020-10-20-larasati-stedman-dictionaries.md

   print(state + '\t' + str(transactions_by_state[state]))
 ```

-At it's core, we wanted to count the number of times a state name appears because each appearance of a state indicates a transaction in that state.
+At its core, we wanted to count the number of times a state name appears because each appearance of a state indicates a transaction in that state.
 If a `state` hasn't been added to the dictionary, the code adds the `state` to the dictionary and gives it a count of 1 as the number of transactions that has happened.
 Once a `state` has been added to the dictionary, the next instances that the specific `state` appears, the code adds 1 to the count.

 I had to look up how to print a table separated by tabs, and that was just adding `'\t'` into the print statement.